 The Portland Police Fitness Room Trust Account is hereby created.
 Into this fund shall be deposited monies received from fitness room membership dues (through payroll deduction), the City of Portland and other contributors.
 Disbursements shall be made upon a requisition request from a Police Bureau's Fitness Room Committee with signature approval by either the Chief of Police or an Assistant Chief.
-Monies from this fund by either the Chief of Police or an Assistant Chief for maintenance and repairs of equipment, equipment replacement, and new fitness room equipment.
+Monies from this fund by either the Chief of Police or an Assistant Chief.
+Monies from this fund by either the Chief of Police or an Assistant Chief.
+Monies from this fund by either the Chief of Police or an Assistant Chief.
+Monies from this fund shall be used for maintenance and repairs of equipment, equipment replacement, and new fitness room equipment.